Home

 To the Babylonians Aquarius exemplified an urn that spilled over.
 Therefore, the Babylonians identified Aquarius with the profound rainwater that fell in their 11th calendar month.

-In Egyptian Aquarius Mythology, people who populated dry lands thought of Aquarius as a charitable deity who made rainfall when they needed it for farming.
+In Egyptian Mythology, people who populated dry lands thought of Aquarius as a charitable deity who made rainfall when they needed it for farming.

 To the Egyptians, Aquarius streamed water into the River Nile at the time of year when the Nile runs over its banks.
 This river water adds to the water needed by the tilled land on the edge of the river.